microsoft/sbom-tool/README.md

 By default, telemetry will output to your output file path and will be a JSON blob.
 No data is submitted to Microsoft.

 ## Contributing

+Please follow the steps [here](docs/build-and-run.md) to clone and build this repository from source.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us